 Bryony is one of Australia’s most sought-after screen composers.
-She brings a classical rigour and insider’s perspective to her work.
+She brings classical rigour and an insider’s perspective to her work.

 Bryony completed a Postgraduate Diploma in Music Composition for Film and Television with 1st class Honours from the University of Melbourne’s Conservatorium of Music, and attended the inaugural Composers’ Program at the Australian National Academy of Music.
 She has received many commissions, including 4 string quartets, a quintet and a sextet, an opera excerpt and a 1-hour chamber opera, Crossing Live.

 - Tori Garrett’s Don’t Tell